ITSMEUNICK-21/Income_and_Tax_Calculator/README.md

 # Income_and_Tax_Calculator
-Reliable and easy-to-use calculator to estimate your taxable income or tax payable.
+Reliable and easy-to-use calculator to estimate your taxable income or tax payable

 # Badges
 * Codacy - Static Code Analysis